alanchelmickjr/MultiOn-Wordware-OpenAi-Tool-Calls-Next.js-API-Routes/README.md

 Here is the code I built since Friday evening, I am a Python programmer and Javascript so Typescript is new to me but I am making the curve.
 You will not find agentops code here or mem0 as they were already integrated into my backend and thus are just calls and I did not have time to rewrite hackathon copies as I did for multion, wordware

+Using Vercel and Next.js for the 1st time :D, coming from a stateful environ I've screamed a few times.

+/app/api/chat/tools/route.js  is a generic tool handler and you should add stepping and better session handling /wordware/ are the tool calls needed to reach out to any api you launch on Wordware /multion/ are the routes and tool calls needed to use Multion Scrape and Browse

 You can use the LIVE version here --> https://myriadai.online  but the free version is limited, didn't make you a copy yet. :D

 3 minutes or less demo here --> https://youtu.be/HcjcZD3a-Z8